10 Best Bait for Trout and How to Catch Them

 2. Wax Worms

-Our next item that is considered to be among the best baits for trout is easily one that can be placed in the No .1 space due to its overall effectiveness.
-Wax worms are not actually worms, but are the larvae of wax moths.
-Many times, these larvae are grown and harvested for the sole purpose of producing wax worms.
+Our next item that is considered among the best baits for trout is easily one that can be placed in the No .1 space due to its overall effectiveness.
+Wax worms are not worms, but are the larvae of wax moths.
+These larvae are often grown and harvested for the sole purpose of producing wax worms.

 Wax worms can grow to about 1 inch in length and have a thick body that is easy for anglers to put a hook through.
-They are a great choice to use for trout fishing since they can be fished using a bobber and small split-shot sinker.
-Trout of all sizes will usually attack wax worms as they recognize these critters instinctually and know that they need to take advantage of what is typically an easy meal.
+They are a great choice for trout fishing since they can be fished using a bobber and small split-shot sinker.
+Trout of all sizes will usually attack wax worms as they instinctively recognize these critters and know they need to take advantage of what is typically an easy meal.

-You can usually find wax worms at most bait shops, especially those that are near areas where trout fishing is popular.
-They can also be found at most pet shops since a number of different small pets like rats or hamsters tend to eat wax worms.
-If you use these to catch trout, you’ll only need a small hook and sinker, as well as a bobber.
+You can usually find wax worms at most bait shops, especially near areas where trout fishing is popular.
+They can also be found at most pet shops since small pets like rats or hamsters tend to eat wax worms.
+If you use these to catch trout, you’ll only need a small hook, sinker, and a bobber.

 3. Berkley PowerBait Fishing Soft Bait

-There are some artificial baits that can work just as well as any naturally-occurring one.
+Some artificial baits can work just as well as any naturally-occurring one.
 Among these kinds of baits are Berkley PowerBait Fishing Soft Bait.
 These unique types of bait are made to closely resemble fish eggs that are clustered together and can be hooked and thrown into the river or stream to tumble down along with the current and draw bites from hungry trout.

-This type of Berkley PowerBait comes in a huge variety of sizes, as well as colors.
+This type of Berkley PowerBait comes in a huge variety of sizes and colors.
 These can be used at almost any time of year, but they are most effective after the spawn when trout and other fish know that there will be eggs in the water and will be looking for them.

 Berkley Powerbait I have tested Trout fishing